Skip to Content

 When the temperature outside drops below freezing, diesel exhaust fluid (DEF) will freeze up.
 This is because DEF contains 50% water.
 The higher the temperature, the slower the warm-up process will be.
 So, if you want to maximize your engine’s performance, lower your diesel truck’s idle speed.
 While running at a high idle speed will delay the warm-up process, it will also increase wear and tear on the engine.

-READ ALSO: How Can You Track Your Truck?
+READ ALSO: How to Bedline a Truck?

 What Causes Diesel Engine to Over Rev?